Change.org: Use for trending topics

 Topics for Change.org petitions have grown to include disagreement with the Academy Awards and removing milk from certain types of coffee.
-The authors of these petitions have been criticized for focusing on “first-world problems”.
+The authors of these petitions have been criticized for focusing on "first-world problems."
 The further debate over the content of petitions came in November 2014 when Martin Daubney called some of them "bizarre" and stated that the site was being used to promote censorship.
 In response, the Change.org communication director John Coventry defended the wide range of petitions, saying that "people make an informed choice in what they want to support."
 The following week saw criticism alleging that petitions about the media receive more attention than petitions about "saving 'actual' lives."

 Donations

 Change.org solicits signatories to donate money after signing the petition.
 Although the donation is optional, it can be misleading to users who may believe it is used to fund petition organizers or advance that particular petition.
 The donations are "unrestricted", according to its FAQ.
 As further reported, "Change.org keeps the money and uses it to 'circulate' petitions more widely and pay for its operating costs."

-Over 140 former employees of Change.org published an open letter noting that "these contributions serve to market the petition and Change.org itself via billboards and digital ads" and, following the murder of George Floyd and consequent Black Lives Matter uprisings in June 2020, that "these actions constitute Change.org profiting from the death of Black people."
+Over 90 former employees of Change.org published an open letter noting that "these contributions serve to market the petition and Change.org itself" and, following the murder of George Floyd and consequent Black Lives Matter uprisings in June 2020, that "these actions constitute Change.org profiting from the death of Black people."

 Research

 Change.org has attracted the interest of researchers working in the field of civic technology.
-In a quantitative analysis of the website's data, researchers found that while some users can be identified as natural "power" users, average users also learn from their experience; the change.org recommendation system reinforces their willingness to continue using the website through tailored recommendations, turning them into "power" users Research also suggests that petitions containing positive emotions have higher chances of success, while petitions appealing to moral and cognitive content are less likely to be successful.
+In a quantitative analysis of the website's data, researchers found that while some users can be identified as natural "power" users, average users also learn from their experience; the Change.org recommendation system reinforces their willingness to continue using the website through tailored recommendations, turning them into "power" users.
+Research also suggests that petitions containing positive emotions have higher chances of success, while petitions appealing to moral and cognitive content are less likely to be successful.
 Another study examining a data set of 3.9 million signers of petitions across 132 countries showed that men and women have different policy priorities and that even though women create fewer petitions than men, their petitions are more likely to be more successful.